plzm/rag-vector-agent-semantic-kernel/README.md

 1. Create a working AI application using Semantic Kernel and backed by Azure AI Foundry services
 2. Access 🔍 telemetry data (e.g., token usage stats) available through Semantic Kernel's OpenTelemetry support
-3. Make tools available to your Semantic Kernel application by creating semantic and native functions
+3. Make tools available to your Semantic Kernel application by creating function prompts and native functions
 4. Apply semantic searching and other modern AI techniques to integrate custom or proprietary data sources backed by Azure SQL DB vector search (🚀 now in public preview)
 5. Put AI to work for your organization in a more sophisticated model as an 🤖 AI Agent

 ## Assumptions

-Attendees are assumed to have explored chatbot LLMs and have a sense of what is a prompt, what is prompt engineering, and what are some of the possibilities for LLMs.
+Attendees are assumed to have explored using or creating chatbots with LLMs and have a sense of what is a prompt, what is prompt engineering, and what are some of the possibilities for using LLMs in applications.

 ## What is in this repo?

 We of course hope that you attend one of our in person workshops and are using this repo to work through the labs with the other attendees.
-However, we also want you do be able to do the labs at your own pace and revisit when you are building your own projects in the future.
+However, we also want you to be able to do the labs at your own pace and revisit when you are building your own projects in the future.
 We also recognize you may not be able to attend an in person event - so we've included everything you need from the workshop in this repo.

 ### Presentations